See stories and progress from The CENTENNIAL Campaign for

 A SEARCH function (represented by a magnifying glass icon) can be found at the top right on every page allowing you to globally search all funds.
 You can click on the search icon at the top right of the website from every page on the site and a search bar will open enabling you to find a fund to which to make a gift.

-Additionally, you will find some helpful features such as a FILTER function on the FIND FUNDS home page, and fund groupings by FEATURED, TRENDING and MOST IN NEED categories.
+Additionally, you will find some helpful features such as a FILTER function on the FIND FUNDS home page, and fund groupings by FEATURED and TRENDING categories.
 Please spend some time on the site, the stories, videos and images are sure to inspire!

 Anyone can give to UCLA, whether an alumnus or not.
 UCLA is grateful for your support.
 Every donation matters.
 Every donation counts.
 Your gift of any size helps ensure UCLA’s excellence now and in the future.
 You are encouraged to explore the site and find a school, department, campus area, fund or cause that matters to you, and make a gift, of any size.

-You will be given this option once you click on the GIVE NOW yellow polygon which will take you to the giving details page.
+You will be given this option once you click on a yellow GIVE NOW button which will take you to the giving details page.

-While you are in the personal details section, please check the JOINT GIFT button.
+While you are in the personal details section, please check the JOINT GIFT check box.
 You will be asked to provide the name of the person with whom you are making this gift.
 You also will be asked to note your spouse/partner’s class year.

 Yes, UCLA welcomes gifts from international alumni and friends.
 Methods and tax benefits of giving to UCLA vary from country to country.
 See Giving from Abroad for specific information for donors from Canada, Hong Kong, the United Kingdom and Europe.
 Depending on your country of residence and your tax status, you may be able to give directly to UCLA or you may need to give through an intermediary or via the Regents of the University of California.
 Gifts that are initially directed to the Regents are known as “Regental” gifts.
 See Giving from Abroad for specific information for donors from Canada, Hong Kong, the United Kingdom and Europe.

 You may make a ONE TIME GIFT through the GIVE TO UCLA website.
-You will be given this option once you click on the GIVE NOW yellow polygon which will take you to the giving details page.
-Once you have chosen your giving option you will be able to proceed through the payment process by entering in your personal and payment details.
+You will be given this option once you click on one of the GIVE NOW yellow buttons which will take you to the giving details page.
+Once you have chosen your giving option, you will be able to proceed through the payment process by entering in your personal and payment details.

 You may set up a RECURRING GIFT through the GIVE TO UCLA website.
-You will be given this option once you click on the GIVE NOW yellow polygon which will take you to the giving details page.
+You will be given this option once you click on one of the GIVE NOW yellow buttons which will take you to the giving details page.
 Click on RECURRING GIFT and choose the amount and frequency to set up your payment schedule.
 You will be given four scheduling options:

 1. Two consecutive monthly payments